tpm2-software/tpm2-tools/man/tpm2_changeauth.1.md

 3. Transient Handles(0x80XX_XXXX).
 4. NV Handles(0x01XX_XXXX).

+Note: For non-permanent objects (Transient objects and Persistent objects), copies of the private information (files or persistent handles) created prior to changing auth are not invalidated.

 # OPTIONS

 Passwords should follow the "password authorization formatting standards", see section "Authorization Formatting".